llnl/benchpark/docs/add-an-experiment.rst

  Step 5: Validating the Benchmark/Experiment
 *********************************************

-To manually validate your new experiment works, you should start by initializing your
+To manually validate that your new experiment works, you should start by initializing your
 experiment:

 .. code::